Italy’s Tuscany & Umbria: Art & Architecture Tour

 On the road again, we head towards Assisi, stopping along the way in Montalcino to explore La Rocca, a ruined 14th-century castle.
 Next, Spoleto awaits!
 Built in the 12th century after the destruction wreaked by Barbarossa’s troops, the Cattedrale di Santa Maria Assunta is Romanesque in essence.
 Although modifications have been made throughout the centuries, the cathedral maintains the original Cosmatesque floor of the central apse.

 The nearby Basilica di San Salvatore was already a paleo-Christian place of worship in the fourth and fifth centuries, well before the Lombards heavily renovated the structure in the 8th century.
 Though the interior is now sparsely decorated, one can still appreciate the detailed Doric capitals and friezes.
 Next, we visit the unassuming Chiesa di Sant’Eufemia.
-The eye-catching alter has a marble antependium with Cosmatesque inlay work as well as bas reliefs.
-Continue on and overnight for two nights at the Hotel Giotto in Assisi.
-Dinner is on our own.
-(B/L)
+The eye-catching altar has a marble antependium with Cosmatesque inlay work as well as bas reliefs.

 Day 10 Explore Basilica Papale di San Francesco d’Assisi

 As Assisi is where Saint Francis spent his life, today and tomorrow, we immerse ourselves in Franciscan lore.
 The Chiesa di San Damiano is, according to legend, where the icon of the crucified Jesus Christ came to life and said to Francis, “Go and repair my house.”
-The future Saint took the command literally and restored the small ruined church in the woods nearby.
+The future Saint took the command literally and restored the small, ruined church in the woods nearby.
 This tiny place of worship became a favorite place of prayer and reflection for the saint.
 It is here that the Franciscan movement is said to have been founded.
 This 9th-century church, which became known as La Porziuncola, is now situated inside the Mannerist Basilica di Santa Maria degli Angeli.

 The true highlight of the day, however, is the incomparable Basilica Papale di San Francesco d’Assisi.
 The interior serves as a testament to the development of Italian art and is covered with brightly colored frescos done by artists from both the Roman and Tuscan schools, including Cimabue and Giotto.
 The architectural style itself is a synthesis of Renaissance and Gothic tendencies.
 (B/L/D)